aws-samples/serverless-patterns/aurora-serverless-v2-lambda-bedrock-cdk/README.md

-# Aurora Serverless v2 with Lambda and Amazon Bedrock
+# Amazon Aurora Serverless v2 with AWS Lambda and Amazon Bedrock

-This pattern deploys an Aurora Serverless v2 PostgreSQL cluster (platform version 4) with Lambda functions that query stored knowledge and use Amazon Bedrock for AI-powered answers.
-Aurora Serverless v2 scales to zero when idle, making it cost-effective for agentic AI workloads.
+This pattern deploys an Amazon Aurora Serverless v2 PostgreSQL cluster (platform version 4) with AWS Lambda functions that query stored knowledge and use Amazon Bedrock for AI-powered answers.
+Amazon Aurora Serverless v2 scales to zero when idle, making it cost-effective for agentic AI workloads.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/aurora-serverless-v2-lambda-bedrock-cdk